status-im/help.status.im/CONTRIBUTING.md

 This guide provides an overview of the different types of contributions and the contribution workflow.
 Read the [Status Code of Conduct](https://people-ops.status.im/code-of-conduct/) to keep this place approachable and respectable.

+Independently of how you contribute, your contribution is considered a documentation issue and included in the [Status documentation project](https://github.com/orgs/status-im/projects/71).

 > TL;DR: if you know what to do, skip to the [Contribute using a pull request](#contribute-using-a-pull-request) section.

-## Types of contributions

-We accept different contributions, including some that don't require you to use a GitHub account.
-Independently of how you contribute, your contribution is considered a documentation issue and included in the [Status documentation project](https://github.com/orgs/status-im/projects/71).

-There are several ways to contribute to the project:
+## How to contribute

+You can contribute using GitHub issues or pull requests:

 ### GitHub issues